conda/conda/docs/source/dev-guide/deep-dive-activation.md

 * `conda activate`
 * `conda deactivate`

-This interception is needed because (de)activation requires exporting (or unsetting) enviroment variables back to the shell session (and not just temporarily in the Python process).
+This interception is needed because activation/deactivation requires exporting (or unsetting) enviroment variables back to the shell session (and not just temporarily in the Python process).
 This will be discussed in the next section.

 So how is initialization performed?
 This is the job of the `conda init` subcommand, driven by the `conda.cli.main_init` module, which depends direcly on the `conda.core.initialize` module.
 Let's see how this is implemented.

-`conda init` will initialize a shell permanently by writing some shell code in the relevant startup scripts of your shell (e.g. `~/.bashrc).
+`conda init` will initialize a shell permanently by writing some shell code in the relevant startup scripts of your shell (e.g. `~/.bashrc`).
 This is done through different functions defined in `conda.core.initialize`, namely:

 * `init_sh_user`: initializes a Posix shell (like Bash) for the current user.